SuperOfficeDocs/crmscript/docs/api-reference/classes/String/getLine.md

 intellisense: String.getLine
 keywords: getLine()
 so.topic: reference
+so.yml: 1
 ---

 # String.getLine()

 This function will return and remove a line from this string.
-It is normally used to process a longer text, stored in a string, in a linewise fashion.
+It is normally used to process a longer text, stored in a string, in a line-wise fashion.

 The newline is returned as well.
 If there are not any newlines, then this whole string is returned, and this string is set to empty.

 * **Returns:** The first line of the string.